Skip to content

 When to Just Replace the Washer

-A worn-out rubber washer is the most common cause of a dripping spigot—and the next easiest and cheapest fix.
-Opt for a washer replacement if:
+A worn-out rubber washer is the most common cause of a dripping spigot, and it’s also the easiest and cheapest fix.
+Go with a washer replacement if:

 • The leak only happens when the spigot is turned off (drips from the spout).